How to collaborate with people who have color vision deficiency

 • Tritanopia (blue-yellow)

-In the figure below, each wheel illustrates how the same colors are perceived by a person with CVD.
+Each wheel below illustrates how the same colors are perceived by a person with CVD.
 Please keep in mind that the severity of the condition varies from person to person.

 Three types of color vision deficiency and their affected color palettes.